anandanand84/bower-auto-link/README.md

 # bower-auto-link

-Automatically links multiple dependent bower modules in the same directory by using bower link.
+Automatically links multiple dependent bower/npm modules in the same directory by using bower link.
+Run npm-auto-link instead of bower-auto-link for installation for npm modules.

 ## Installation